tamhub/dalila-dashboard-documentation/docs/features/auth.md

    - The `code_verifier` is stored in the browser's local storage for later use.

 3. **Redirect to SSO Provider**
-   - The user is redirected to the SSO provider (Nafath) with parameters including:
+   - The user is redirected to the SSO provider with parameters including:
      - `client_id`: The application's client ID.
      - `redirect_uri`: The URI to return to after authentication.
      - `response_type=code`: Requests an authorization code.